Twisted spectral triple for the Standard Model and spontaneous breaking of the Grand Symmetry: Breaking of the grand symmetry to the standard model

 To prove \eqref{eq:178-2} one uses $\left\{\Delta(\sig), \gamma^\nu\right\} = \left[\Delta(\sig), \gamma^5\right] = 0$ to compute

 Thus $\beta_\sig - \frac 14\alpha_{\sig}\cdot \alpha_{\sig} = \Delta^2(\sig)- \sig^2 D_R^2 $ and \eqref{eq:178-2} follows from \eqref{eq:73-1} and \eqref{eq:48}. \end{proof}

-In order to interprete proposition \ref{Lichnedetail}, it is instructive to confront with the non-twisted case.
+In order to interpret proposition \ref{Lichnedetail}, it is instructive to confront with the non-twisted case.
 When the finite dimensional algebra $\A_F$ of an almost-commutative geometry acts trivially on spinors, the full covariant Dirac operator is